 Transforming Juvenile Probation

 Probation plays a pivotal role in the juvenile justice system.
 More young people who enter the nation’s juvenile justice system wind up on probation than any other outcome.
-Every year, nearly half a million youth are given some form of probation, and more than half of them are youth never found delinquent in court or who commit status offenses ― conduct that would not be a crime if it were committed by an adult, such as skipping school or possessing alcohol.
+In 2021, the most current year for which data is available, about 150,000 youth youth are given some form of probation, and almost half of them are youth never found delinquent in court or who commit status offenses ― conduct that would not be a crime if it were committed by an adult, such as skipping school or possessing alcohol.

 Many common practices in probation are problematic or counterproductive.
 While juvenile probation practices vary widely from jurisdiction to jurisdiction, even officer to officer, the core element of the probation experience involves (1) a judge who imposes a list (often a long one) of rules and requirements that the young person must follow and (2) a probation officer who then keeps tabs on the youth to monitor compliance.
 When youth on probation disobey these rules — by failing a drug test, breaking curfew or missing appointments — they may be found in violation of probation and punished accordingly, up to and including incarceration.